Letting your own home what you need to know

 Essentially, there is an awful lot to know and, with some rules being updated and other new ones being introduced every year, you need to be able to stay up to date.
 Unless you are a professional, full-time landlord, it’s highly advisable you use a letting and managing agent that is a member of ARLA or RICS.
 That will take much of the legal responsibility off your hands and you can be confident you will always receive the best advice and the highest level of service.
 A good agent will also have the advertising reach and negotiating experience to find and secure you the best tenant at the best market rent.

 If you are thinking of letting your own home, please do come and speak to us about how to go about it the right way.
-You can find your nearest branch via our website.
+You can find your nearest branch.